-Children can be sleepy, upset or agitated for up to 3 hours after the treatment.
+Children can be sleepy, upset or agitated for up to 3 hours after treatment.
 They will, however, have little memory of the procedure.
-Occasionally, children feel a bit sick or may get hiccups.
-There may be some bruising on the hand or arm where the sedative medicine was given.
+Occasionally, they get hiccups.
+There may be some bruising on the hand or arm where the cannula was inserted.

 You will be given information relating to any local analgesia and the treatment the child has received.
 The dental team will advise you about any medicines the child may need while recovering from the treatment.

 You will be given a telephone number of who to contact in case of any concerns.